-(noun) The principle or theory that all reality and meaning is subjective and created through dynamic interactions with other individuals and groups.
+(noun) The theory that all reality and meaning is subjective and created through dynamic interactions with other individuals and groups.

-- The social constructionist perspective advocates that individuals and their differences are created or constructed through social processes (e.g. political, religious, and economic) rather than an innate quality within the individual.
-Furthermore, the categorization of individuals into group explains more about how society functions than about individuals.
+- The social constructionist perspective contends that individuals and their differences are created or constructed through social processes (e.g., political, religious, and economic) rather than an innate quality within the individual.
+Furthermore, the categorization of individuals into groups explains more about how society functions than about individuals.

-- Essentialist ideas can exist within the framework of social contructionism but social contructionism cannot fit into the framework of essentialism.
+- Essentialist ideas can exist within the framework of social constructionism but social constructionism cannot fit into the framework of essentialism.

 - Also called: